-Section 54 (2A) of the 1961 Constitution provides that the Diocesan Tribunal also has jurisdiction to hear a charge relating to an offence of unchastity, an offence involving sexual misconduct or an offence relating to a conviction for a criminal offence that is punishable by imprisonment for 12 months or more in respect of a member of the clergy if -
+Section 54(2A) of the 1961 Constitution provides that the Diocesan Tribunal also has jurisdiction to hear a charge relating to an offence of unchastity, an offence involving sexual misconduct or an offence relating to a conviction for a criminal offence that is punishable by imprisonment for 12 months or more in respect of a member of the clergy if -

-- the act of the member of the clergy which gave rise to the charge occurred in the Diocese, or - the member of the clergy was licensed by the Archbishop or was resident in the Diocese within 2 years before the charge was laid, or - the member of the clergy is in prison as a convicted person at the time the charge was laid, but within 2 years before imprisonment was licensed by the Archbishop or was ordinarily resident in the Diocese.
+- the act of the member of the clergy which gave rise to the charge occurred in the Diocese, or - the member of the clergy was licensed by the Archbishop or was resident in the Diocese within 2 years before the charge was laid, or the member of the clergy is in prison as a convicted person at the time the charge was laid, but within 2 years before imprisonment was licensed by the Archbishop or was ordinarily resident in the Diocese.

-What is the jurisdiction of the Disciplinary Tribunal?
+44. What is the jurisdiction of the Disciplinary Tribunal?

-Note: Under the provisions of this Ordinance, the jurisdiction of the Disciplinary Tribunal is to hear and determine charges brought against church workers who are not subject to the jurisdiction of the Diocesan Tribunal.
+The Disciplinary Tribunal has jurisdiction to hear and determine charges brought against church workers who are not subject to the jurisdiction of the Diocesan Tribunal.